The Sacramento area serves the Sacramento area north of Highway 50 and west of the Arden Arcade and North Highlands areas and eastern Yolo County.

 Through our in-depth CHNA, we identified health priorities, health disparities, and barriers to health care for vulnerable and underserved populations.
 The findings from this study guide our contributions to the community.

-Kaiser Permanente’s priority needs identified for the Sacramento Area in 2014 are as follows:
+Kaiser Permanente’s priority needs identified for the Sacramento Area are as follows:

 - Access to care